-So, you’ve done your research, picked yourself a decent laptop and a good digital audio workstation (DAW) software – only to realise that you’ll need access to loads more content and tools, than what comes with the DAW of choice.
+So, you’ve done your research, picked yourself a new midi controller and a digital audio workstation (DAW) software – only to realize that you’ll need access to loads more content and tools, than what comes with the DAW of choice.
 Bummer.

 Now that your pocket money’s gone, there is still one place that shouldn’t be overlooked: the glorious world of Free VST plugins.

-Our hand-picked selection of 5 Best Free VST’s aims to showcase the absolute winners (in our opinion) in categories ranging from best sample-based instrument to the most versatile mixing tool.
+Our hand-picked selection of 5 Best Free VST’s aims to showcase the absolute winners (in our opinion) in categories ranging from best sample-based instruments to the most versatile mixing tool.

 While these plugins are certainly a great bang for the buck (hey, they’re free!), they are also well-proven in their specific field and offer an insane amount of quality for a free software.

 Best Free Plugin 2020

 It’s mind-blowing how many free plugins are out there on the web these days, but like all things free not everything is created equal!

 With such a wealth of options, it’s more than fair to say going through all of them will take a considerable amount of time.
 But with a little bit of research, it should be relatively easy to find the ones that tickle your creativity.